LouiseMassager/MA1_project/MA1project_ws/src/ma1_project/push_panda/README.md

  and extract time and end-effector position data from it.
 Contrary to pandagym, it doens't use OpenAI/gym robotic environments but only rely on PyBullet physics engine.

+ A Mujoco push simulation has also been establish by adapting Saif Sidhik and Baris Yazici works (https://github.com/justagist/mujoco_panda) in order to realise a push simulation from pre-existing commands stored in a text file in the datafile folder.

- The goal is to test the performances of Pybullet compared to Gazebo as a physics engine for reinforcement learning applications in robotics.
+ The goal is to test the performances of Pybullet and MuJoCo as a physics engine for reinforcement learning applications in robotics.

 ## Features